adesai47/c0524-code-solutions/css-positioning/css-positioning-quiz-notes.md

 - How do you constrain an absolutely positioned element to a containing block?

-using the edge of a padding block of a near element that has a position other than static
+using the edge of a containing block of a near element that has a position other than static

 - What are the four box offset properties?